Kr0us/kr0us/README.md

 - 🧠 Always learning, especially in **full-stack web development**
 - 🌍 I speak:
   - 🇪🇸 Native Spanish
-  - 🇬🇧 Fluent English (for tech & collaboration)
+  - 🇬🇧 Intermediate English (with strong command of technical and programming terms)
   - 🇵🇹 Intermediate Portuguese
 - 🤝 Looking to **collaborate** on tech and game-related projects
 - 🔥 Fun fact: Games led me into coding and still inspire my creativity!